 The ideal project gives students experience with all key aspects of the curriculum, is simple enough to complete in six to nine months, and contributes to the preservation of a traditional West Coast design.

 The instructors have identified 15 boat designs that meet these criteria.
-To view the list click HERE and scroll to page 12 of the document.
+To view the list click HERE.

 We’re also open to custom commissions.
 For inquiries contact Chief Instructor Sean Koomen at firstname.lastname@example.org